 - Finding it hard to cope with everyday things and tasks

 And the Samaritans say to get in touch even if you don’t see what you are feeling on the list.

 If the idea of the doctor or the Samaritans is a bit much for you, please talk to a friend or someone in a supportive online group.
 (I know a really good one!)
 A good moan sometimes makes all the difference.
-We have a day for it in the less-stuff Facebook group!

 Are you tired?

 If it is physical tiredness, pushing on can lead to injury.
 So no matter how difficult it might seem, you need to find some time for yourself.
 My main parenting regret when my son was small was that I didn’t sleep when he did.
 The house would have been messier but I would have been more rested and less stressed.
 I’m writing this as an insomniac.
 I know what exhaustion is like and I know what burn out is like.
 Not fun in either case.
 Find time for naps, baths, later starts in the morning and nodding off during films.
 You might have to schedule in fake meetings, or find someone to help so you can have a rest but make this a priority.
 Even a few minutes of concentrating on your breathing can make an enormous difference.

 You can also invest in things like blackout curtain linings.
 These help to block out street lights at night which can interfere with some people’s sleep patterns.
 They also stop the sun from coming in early in the mornings during the summer months, waking you up prematurely, and shortening the amount of time you actually spend in bed.